welschmoor/instaclone-front/README.md

 - fix heroku not showing a user directly (direct url)

-- create delete account functionality
+- (done) create delete account functionality

+- Would it be better to split toggleLike in two different resolvers? (no)

+- (done) fix vertical line through avatar pic

 - ask someone about the real-time updates (cache and whatnot).

-- Would it be better to split toggleLike in two different resolvers?
+- implement optimistic mutations

 ## Functionality
 You can